💬 Discuss

 Croatia is shaped like a banana wrapping around Bosnia — Dubrovnik is 600 km from Zagreb by road, 8+ hours of driving.
 A round-trip from any one city forces you to either (a) re-fly internally (~$120/pp on Croatia Airlines), (b) drive the full length back, or (c) compress the geography enough that you skip something.
 Open-jaw flights — fly into LJU, fly home from DBV — eliminate that backtrack.
 The fare premium is usually $50–150/pp over the cheaper round-trip, easily worth the saved travel day.

-North-to-south rather than south-to-north because (a) the ground transit gets easier as you go south (highways → islands by ferry vs. islands first → highway up), (b) Dubrovnik makes the best closing chapter (walls walk + Pelješac wine + cable-car sunset is a romantic-comedy ending), and (c) the hotter Mediterranean leg is at the end when you've already had the cooler Alps and lakes — physiological pacing.
+North-to-south rather than south-to-north because (a) the ground transit gets easier as you go south (highways → islands by ferry vs. islands first → highway up), (b) Dubrovnik makes the best closing chapter (walls walk + Pelješac wine + cable-car sunset is a romantic-comedy ending), and (c) the hotter Mediterranean leg is at the end when you've already had the cooler Alps and lakes — physiological pacing. v4 strengthens that ending by giving Dubrovnik three nights instead of two.

 Why Drop the Car at Split (Not Drive It to Dubrovnik)